AJormand/rims-platform/README.md

 - Done PRoduct status bar issue
 - Done clicking on product on application doesnt properly fetch product
 - Done Product Status button stopped working
-- in progress - finish product localstorage hook --> localstorage should be red from main page and then pushed to the sections
+- Done - finish product localstorage hook --> localstorage should be red from main page and then pushed to the sections
+- In Progress - Edit Registration
 - Error - Get Registrations for product
 - add link to Registrations inside Applicaiton-Registrations joint